Lesson 1 - The Scientific Revolution

 Where do good ideas come from? - Steven Johnson

 Although not restricted to the scientific revolution, in his book Steven Johnson examines the environments which help us explain 'Where do good ideas come from?'
 The Scientific Revolution happened in a particular place and particular time good reasons.
 Innovation happens within the bounds of the adjacent possible, in other words the realm of possibilities available at any given moment.
 Great leaps beyond the adjacent possible are rare and doomed to be short-term failures.
 Had YouTube been launched in the 1990s, it would have flopped, since neither the fast internet connections nor the software required to view videos was available then.
-The Scientific Revolution needed rise of nation states, the priting press, the Protestant Reformation, microscopes and the telescope... amongst other things. |
+The Scientific Revolution needed rise of nation states, the printing press, the Protestant Reformation, microscopes and the telescope... amongst other things.
+Steven Johnson also produced a series of films on innovation that apply many of the key ideas in this lesson. |

 |